 Regardless of the payment method chosen by the Participating Entity, the total cost associated with any purchase option of the Equipment, Products, or Services must always be disclosed in the pricing quote to the applicable Participating Entity at the time of purchase.

 SHIPPING AND SHIPPING COSTS.
 All delivered Equipment and Products must be properly packaged.
 Damaged Equipment and Products may be rejected.
 If the damage is not readily apparent at the time of delivery, Supplier must permit the Equipment and Products to be returned within a reasonable time at no cost to Sourcewell or its Participating Entities.
 Participating Entities reserve the right to inspect the Equipment and Products at a reasonable time after delivery where circumstances or conditions prevent effective inspection of the Equipment and Products at the time of delivery.
-In the event of the delivery of nonconforming Equipment and Products, the Participating Entity will notify the Supplier as soon as possible and the Supplier will replace nonconforming Equipment and Products with conforming Equipment and Products that are acceptable to the Participating Entity.
+In the event of the delivery of nonconforming Equipment and Products, the Participating Entity will notify the Supplier as soon as possible and the Supplier will repair or replace nonconforming Equipment and Products with conforming Equipment and Products that are reasonably acceptable to the Participating Entity.

 Supplier must arrange for and pay for the return shipment on Equipment and Products that arrive in a defective or inoperable condition.